 A self guided walking tour of the Hinton Historic District will take you on cobbled streets, past eclectic architecture, and you'll discover a bit of history along the way.
-Stop by the Big Four for an ice cream, or the Market for lunch, find unique treasures at Grandma's House Antiques, Otter & Oak, and Boho, or catch a movie at the restored Ritz Theatre.
+Stop by the Big Four for an ice cream.
+Dine at Lucky Rivers Cafe and Catering or the Market on Courthouse Square for lunch.
+Then find unique treasures at Grandma's House Antiques or Otter & Oak.
+Don't forget to build a terrarium at Botany Tropicals, or catch a movie at the restored Ritz Theatre.

 Request a Walking Tour Brochure.